KrishnaSathvik/applytrak-showcase/README.md

 - **Accessibility**: Fully accessible to users with disabilities
 - **Customization**: Flexible themes and personalization options
 - **Analytics**: Comprehensive insights into job search performance
+- **Gamification**: Achievement system with XP and leveling to increase engagement

 ### **Business Advantages**
 - **Privacy-First**: GDPR-compliant with user data protection